Archive for the 'Gimp Tutorials' Category

 GIMP Tutorial Videos

 Subjects such as defining shortcuts, image templates, transformations and paths and more are covered.
-Use the mirrors, because I haven’t downloaded the myself yet!
+Use the mirrors, because I haven’t downloaded the videos myself yet!

 Simple steps to photo touch-up